 British Chinese Adoption Study

-BAAF is carrying out this research in collaboration with Professor Alan Rushton from King's College, London who is the academic consultant for this project.
-The three other researchers are based at BAAF.
-The BAAF team is led by Julia Feast supported by Dr. John Simmonds and Margaret Grant.
+BAAF carried out this research in collaboration with Professor Alan Rushton from King's College, London who is the academic consultant for this project.
+The three other researchers were based at BAAF.
+The BAAF team was led by Julia Feast supported by Dr. John Simmonds and Margaret Grant.

-- Overall, the findings are positive with good levels of mental and physical health, educational achievement, family life and relationships with adoptive family members.
+- Overall, the outcomes for these ex-orphanage, internationally adopted women were found to be positive with good levels of mental and physical health, educational achievement, family life and relationships with adoptive family members.

 - Virtually all of the women reported some experience of racism or prejudice – this ranged from playground name-calling during childhood to racists taunts in adulthood.

 - In comparison with other groups who had suffered more severe early deprivation or maltreatment, the following were almost entirely absent at the follow-up: contact with the criminal justice system, in-patient psychiatric care, removal of at risk children and serious drug/alcohol problems.

 The relevance of this study today

 Adult follow-up studies are rare in the field of intercountry adoption, so this study provides a unique opportunity to learn more about the long-term outcomes for people adopted from overseas.
 Many Chinese girls continue to be placed in the UK and other Western countries for adoption - it is estimated that more than 70,000 children were brought to Western countries for adoption between 1998 and 2006 (including many hundreds to the UK).
 Over the past few years approximately half of all children adopted from overseas to the UK have been girls from China.
 This study will therefore have international importance and help refine practice and policy for intercountry adoption to ensure that the needs of both children and adults are kept at the forefront.